bubu1210/Proiect-Python/README.md

 # Proiect-Python
-Python project for a song player in cmd.
+Python project for a music player in cmd.